Hot Topics in Marketing Research

 Course teaching load: 9hrs

-Andreas Munzel is an Associate Professor at Toulouse School of Management, Toulouse University, France, and member of TSM Research (CNRS).
+Andreas Munzel is an Associate Professor at Toulouse School of Management, Toulouse University, France, and a member of TSM Research (CNRS).
 His research covers topics such as electronic word-of-mouth, deceptive communication, service recovery, and online social interactions.
-His research was published in Journal of Business Research, Journal of Service Management, Journal of Retailing and Consumer Services, International Journal of Electronic Commerce, Technological Forecasting and Social Change, and Recherche et Applications en Marketing.
+His research was published in the Journal of Business Research, Journal of Service Management, Journal of Retailing and Consumer Services, International Journal of Electronic Commerce, Technological Forecasting and Social Change, and Recherche et Applications en Marketing.